cugos/qgisworkshop_org/docs/source/workshop/plugins_tutorial.rst

             cLayer = self.canvas.currentLayer()
             selectList = []
             if cLayer:
                     provider = cLayer.dataProvider()
                     feat = QgsFeature()
                     # create the select statement
                     provider.select([],rect) # the arguments mean no attributes returned, and do a bbox filter with our buffered rectangle to limit the amount of features
                     while provider.nextFeature(feat):
                         # if the feat geom returned from the selection intersects our point then put it in a list
                         if feat.geometry().intersects(pntGeom):
                             selectList.append(feat.id())

                     # make the actual selection
                     cLayer.setSelectedFeatures(selectList)
             else:
                     QMessageBox.information( self.iface.mainWindow(),"Info", "No layer currently selected in TOC" )

         def changeActive(self,state):
             if (state==Qt.Checked):
-                    # connect to click signal
+                    # connect to map canvas click signal
                     QObject.connect(self.clickTool, SIGNAL("canvasClicked(const QgsPoint &, Qt::MouseButton)"), self.handleMouseDown)
             else:
-                    # disconnect from click signal
+                    # disconnect from map canvas click signal
                     QObject.disconnect(self.clickTool, SIGNAL("canvasClicked(const QgsPoint &, Qt::MouseButton)"), self.handleMouseDown)

         # run method that performs all the real work